-This page shows how to enable Google Cloud Tools for PowerShell, authenticate with the Cloud SDK, and run PowerShell cmdlets.
+This page shows how to enable Cloud Tools for PowerShell, authenticate with the Cloud SDK, and run PowerShell cmdlets.

 Before you begin

 If you don't already have one, sign up for a new account.

 Make sure that billing is enabled for your project.

 - Install the Cloud SDK from the PowerShell command line by running the following command as an administrator:

 Cloud Tools for PowerShell uses your credentials and settings stored in the Cloud SDK to enable the cmdlets.
 To use the cmdlets, first login using the SDK: